High performers using Transcendental Meditation for sustainable performance

 Build Sustainable High Performance From the Inside Out

-The Maharishi Center for Leadership offers a 4-month executive development programme designed to support clarity, resilience, creativity, emotional balance, and sustainable peak performance through Transcendental Meditation and leadership integration.
+The Maharishi Leadership Centre offers a 4-month executive development programme designed to support clarity, resilience, creativity, emotional balance, and sustainable peak performance.

 Book an Intro Talk Explore the Programme